chloe-js/battleships/README.md

   * Set the build back to Python and NodeJS in that order
   * Link the Heroku app to the repository
   * Click on Deploy

+## Technologies Used

+This project will primarily be made up of Python and Heroku.

+Python: We used Python as the tool for developing the back-end web application, Battleships.

+Heroku: Heroku is a cloud application platform that made it easy to develop our web applications written in Python.
+It provids a scalable runtime and a rich set of tools that we can implement our project in less time and with less risk.

 ## Credits
 * Code Institue for the deployment terminal